successatschool/docker-sas-web/README.md

 ## Generate new automatic Docker Hub build

-* Push to `master`, unless planning to use a new tag.
+* Push to `main`, unless planning to use a new tag.
 * The [Docker Hub repository](https://cloud.docker.com/u/successatschool/repository/docker/successatschool/docker-sas-web/general)
 has an automated build from master on GitHub.
 Current tag is **successatschool/docker-sas-web:php7.4**.